 Investing is the purchase of an asset (such as a Stock, Mutual Fund, Bond, ETFs) with the hopes it will increase in value or make you money over time.

-As an investor, your investments will make money in one of three ways (though there are more): Appreciation, Interest Payments, or Dividends.
+As an investor, your investments will make money in one of two ways (though there are more): Appreciation or Dividends.

 Over time, your asset gains in value.
 For example, you purchase one share of stock worth $10.
 After five years, your stock is now valued at $50.
 Your stock has appreciated over this 5-year time period.